killiancambert/RunningApp_Solo/README.md

 - You simply need to download Expo, an app that permits to develop apps using Javascript and ReactJS
 - Once you downloaded Expo you need to scan the QR Code, which you'll find on [RunningApp_Solo](https://expo.io/@killiancambert/runningappsolocambertkillian)
+> Note that it may not work on iOS because it's only a published version
 - Then the app will be launched on your phone !

 ## Warning